 When will the registration year become active?

 The registration year starts 1st September and runs until 31st August.
-In the initial year, the system will be open from April to allow for all participants to prepare.

 Who will need to register?